I once had a coworker who, as was a requirement, humorously put his job title in his email signature as ‘Data Janitor III.’

 This isn’t about your company, though.
 This is about a job search.
-And if you’re searching for someone to hire you for your awesome skills, they need to be able to find you.
+And if you have great job skills for hire, recruiters need to be able to find you.

 See the ‘III’ in Data Janitor III?
 III means you are (probably) at the senior most level of that Data Janitor job title.
 That’s an adjective that isn’t needed.
 ‘Senior’ is another one.
 Vice President titles are thrown around like candy in the financial industry — it tells you nothing except some level of budget sign off that person has compared to others.

 So titles like ‘senior’ Database Administrator, or Database Administrator III, or IT Database Administrator all start to limit your ability to be found.

 Now some of you can take offense to this — you worked hard for that ‘Senior’ title.
 Or that III at the end of the title.
 I get that.

 The deal here is to get found.
 The rest, as a recruiter once told me, is about money.
 And you can’t get to money until you’ve been found, had a phone screening, had some sort of face-to-face interview, and get to the point where there is an offer being created or presented.

 So Database Administrator is your title.